YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

-The two notations of the system mirror the two interaction modalities --- free text and UI selections.
+\textit{What notations are present and how do they interrelate?} The two notations of the system mirror the two interaction modalities --- free text and UI selections.
 These two types of notations are connected by the underlying system of YAC.
 The agents that interpret the free text generate structured output.
 That structured output is interpreted by the system and presented to the user as a widget or visualization.
 The user can use these elements to make selections and modify the underlying data structure.
-In general, we present the same information about the application state to both the user and the system in the modality that is easiest for each person/agent/thingy to understand.
+In general, we present the same information about the application state to both the user and the system in the modality that is easiest for each person or agent to understand.
 The LLMs and YAC system can operate on structured representations of filters and visualizations, and humans can visually see when visualizations and filters are created.
 The way that these structured representations are presented to the user can vary depending on the context.
 For instance, visualization specifications are rendered as visualizations in the dashboard.
 However, those same specifications are rendered as adjustment widgets in the chat interface.

 In our current design, natural language serves as the primary notation that drives the creation of the visualization dashboard, and user interface interactions enable refinement and exploration of the current dashboard.
 One interesting difference between YAC's user interface interactions and natural language interactions is their stability with respect to input and output.
 In other words, does similar input result in similar output?
-The user interface elements have this property.
-Adjusting the filter slider by a small amount will change its appearance by a small amount and update the data filter by a small amount.
-However, when it comes to natural language, evaluating this property gets murkier.
-In some ways, large language models handle minor adjustments to input text well.
+Adjusting the filter slider by a small amount will change its appearance and the resulting data by a small amount.
+However, for natural language, evaluating this property gets murkier.
+Sometimes, large language models handle minor adjustments to input text well.
 For instance, sentences with typos can often still be interpreted correctly.
-However, sometimes small and seemingly insignificant changes to the input can result in a different output.
+Other times, seemingly insignificant changes to the input can result in a different output.
 Furthermore, models are typically non-deterministic --- the same input will sometimes result in different outputs.
-In YAC, we minimize this by reducing the temperature setting of our inference to zero.
+In YAC, we attempt to increase the stability of the output with the tool-based approach, which provides increased guardrails on the output.

 Filtering actions have a unique aspect to them, which is that they can originate from both natural language requests and user selections in visualizations.
 Even though the source of the filters diverge, the notations we use to represent them are very similar --- both cases will result in a filter widget added to the chat interface.
 This uniform representation of notation was an intentional design choice to illustrate that the actions the agent takes to filter data have the same effect as the actions users can take to filter data.